ansu5555/pdf-viewer-reactjs/README.md

   * Required: **false**
   * Description: CSS classes that will be setted for the component wrapper

-* `navigationEnabled`:
+* `hideNavbar`:
   * Type: *Boolean*
   * Required: **false**
-  * Description: Sets whether or not the navigation bar should be displayed.
-Navbar is displayed by default
+  * Description: By default navbar is displayed, but can be hidden by passing this prop

 * `navigation`:
   * Type: